jakobharder/anno1800-jakobs-mods/[Addon] Small Gas Power Plant/README.md

 - Cost: 40000 credits, 20 timber, 30 bricks, 30 steel beams, 10 windows and 20 concrete
 - Maintenance: 600 credits, 125 engineers
 - Unlock: same as gas power plant (1 investor)
-- Electricity range: 21
+- Electricity range: 27

 ## Required DLCs & Compatibility

 - Installed and activated The Passage DLC (gas production)
 - Works with existing save games
 - GUID range: 1500010020
+- Renamed mod from `[Addon]` to `[Gameplay]`.
+Please delete the old one, otherwise you see it twice in construction.
-- I don't expect any issues as there are only additions
+- I don't expect any other issues as there are only additions
+- Models and textures are performance optimized with LODs

 ## Translations